jasonstolaruk/CurryMUD/README.md

 ## My goals

-My aim is to create a single unique, playable MUD named "CurryMUD."
+My aim is to create a unique, playable MUD named "CurryMUD."
 I am writing this MUD entirely in Haskell, from scratch.

 Creating a framework which others can leverage to develop their own MUDs is _not_ an explicit goal of mine, nor is this a collaborative effort (I am not accepting PRs).
 Having said that, the code is available here on GitHub, so other parties are free to examine the code and develop their own forks.
 [Please refer to the license](https://github.com/jasonstolaruk/CurryMUD/blob/master/LICENSE), which is a 3-clause BSD license with additional unique clauses regarding the creation of derivative MUDs.